 I’ve made no secret that I’m a huge fan of Kimpton Hotels (not least of all because they sponsored my Passports with Purpose prize in 2012).
 And the Hotel Monaco in Philadelphia is no exception.
 In fact, I knew we were in for a treat as soon as we walked into the newly opened hotel, which being just steps from Independence Hall is a great spot for Philadelphia family travel.
 The marble entryway boasts what may be my favorite chandelier ever:

 The staff refers to the lobby as the “living room” and that’s just how it feels – like the luxurious quarters of your favorite chic, rich aunt.
+The whole room was just simply beautiful and they had some of the most amazing chandeliers for your living room and I’m so tempted to buy some similar ones for our house because they just had that ability to brighten up your room.
+I truly felt like I was at home here.

 The Hotel Monaco Philadelphia is located in the historic Lafayette building, which was constructed in 1907 as an homage to the French Revolutionary War hero.
 Although the décor is modern and fun, there are definite nods to the heritage of the building and the area that surrounds it.